RACING MODELS

 Pegaso Z-102 STC (1953)

-The September 25, 1953, after several tests, it will try to beat the speed record in Belgium with Pegaso BSS/2.5 Bisiluro unfortunately at the decisive moment rife the alarm.
-The Bisiluro fails, the engine refuses to take turns.
-Celso Fernández did not even get to finish the first attempt.
-A faulty spark plug electrode is detached piercing the piston.
-Everything depends, therefore, the spare car, the barqueta Pegaso Z-102 STC/2.8 250 hp compressor bodied by Touring especially for Le Mans.
-Despite these circumstances the barqueta driven by Celso Fernández manages to cover a flying kilometer record average of 243 Km/h overtaking the old record of Jaguar C-type last year.
-The Pegaso was now officially the fastest car in the world production, although records only lasted a few weeks.
-Jaguar again next month with its prototype D-type and XK120 modified and improved records at 20 mph (32 Km/h).
+On 25 September 1953, after several tests, an attempt was made to break the speed record in Belgium with the Pegaso BSS/2.5 Bisiluro.
+Unfortunately, at the decisive moment, the alarm went off.
+The Bisiluro failed, the engine refused to increase revs.
+Celso Fernández would not even complete the first attempt.
+An electrode from a faulty spark plug had come loose, piercing the piston.
+Everything depended, therefore, on the reserve car, the Pegaso Z-102 STC/2.8 250 HP supercharged with Touring bodywork for Le Mans.
+Despite these circumstances, the barqueta driven by Celso Fernández managed to cover the kilometre at a record average of 243 km/h, beating the old record of the Jaguar XK 120 Roadster of 1949.
+The Pegaso was now officially the fastest production car in the world, although the records only lasted a few weeks.
+Jaguar returned the following month with its lightened XK120 fitted with a methacrylate bubble, which broke the world speed record by reaching 276 km/h.

 PEGASO Z-102 BISILURO BSS (1953)